snielsen256/FoodFinder/README.md

 # Future Work

-* Add different icons for bus and restaurant locations
+* Add different icons for bus and restaurant locations (build off of bus_renderer and food_renderer)
 * Interface with live servers instead of .csv files for more accurate information
 * Make pop-up information more visually appealing